vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1985b Buddhist bronzes from Ramtek. in: Lalit Kalā, No. 22 (1985), 13–19.

-1985–86 Ancient Structures. in: Mārg 37 No. 1 (1985–86), 25–36.
+1985–86 Ancient Structureṣin: Mārg 37 No. 1 (1985–86), 25–36.

-1987a Vais.ṇavism in the Vākāt.aka Times. in: Parimoo, R. (ed.), Vais.ṇavism in Indian Arts and Culture.
+1987a Vaiṣṇavism in the Vākāṭaka Timeṣin: Parimoo, R. (ed.), Vaiṣṇavism in Indian Arts and Culture.
 New Delhi 1987 [= 1986]. pp. 335–41.

-1987b A Newly Discovered Vākāt.aka Temple at Ramtek, Dist.
-Nagpur. in: Nagaraja Rao (ed.), Kusumā˜njali.
+1987b A Newly Discovered Vākāṭaka Temple at Ramtek, Dist.
+Nagpur̥in: Nagaraja Rao (ed.), Kusumāñjali.
 C. Sivaramamurti Commemoration Volume.
 Delhi.

 pp. 217–23.

 1988 Beginnings of North Indian Style: Early Vidarbha Style, c. ad 350–500.

-Vākāt.akas (Main Branch). in: EITA II.1, 59–72.
+Vākāṭakas (Main Branch). in: EITA II.1, 59–72.

-1992 Discovery of Vākāt.aka temples at Ramtek. in: Shastri 1992, 155–64.
+1992 Discovery of Vākāṭaka temples at Ramtek. in: Shastri 1992, 155–64.

 Jayaswal, Vidula